NRA Teens Can't Anonymously Challenge Florida Gun Laws, Judge Says

 Originally, no individuals were named in the suit — it just described "NRA members" in general.

-But the gun rights organization later added "John Doe" and "Jane Doe," 19-year-old Floridians who would like to own guns but are not allowed under the new law.
+But the gun rights organization later added references to "John Doe" and "Jane Doe," 19-year-old Floridians who would like to own guns but are not allowed under the new law.

 It asked for permission to keep the teenager's true names out of the lawsuit, to protect them from hateful attacks.